-If the family wishes to accept the offer, they must do so within 7 days and provide payment of the subsequent school fees in order to guarantee enrollment.
+If the family wishes to accept the offer, they must do so and provide payment of the subsequent school fees within the time frame specified in the offer letter in order to guarantee enrollment.
 Placement will be confirmed on receipt of the tuition fee deposit and the capital levy.
 For students accepted for immediate entry, full payment of the appropriate tuition fee on a prorated basis is required prior to student enrollment.

 Please refer to our current year’s Tuition & Fees structure for further details of payments.

-If a family fails to notify the school of their decision to either accept or decline enrollment within the stated 7-day period, the offer will be withdrawn.
+If a family fails to notify the school of their decision to either accept or decline enrollment before the deadline, the offer will be withdrawn.
 The family will be required to reapply if they subsequently wish to be reconsidered for enrolment.

 Once the maximum class size has been reached, students seeking enrollment may be placed on a waiting list.
 Families will then be advised by the school office as soon as there is an opening.
 To reserve a place on the waiting list, the school requires a deposit payment within 7 days of the offer.
 This deposit is non-refundable but will be credited towards the first tuition fee accordingly.